Islamic revival: Political aspects

 In many Muslim countries, there has been a growth of networks of religious schools.
 "Graduates holding a degree in religious science are now entering the labour market and tend, of course, to advocate the Islamization of education and law in order to improve their job prospects."

 In Iraq, Ayatollah Muhammad Baqir al-Sadr criticized Marxism and presented early ideas of an Islamic alternative to socialism and capitalism.
 Perhaps his most important work was Iqtisaduna (Our Economics), considered an important work of Islamic economics.

 Criticism

 One observation made of Islamization is that increased piety and adoption of Sharia has "in no way changed the rules of the political or economic game", by leading to greater virtue.
 "Ethnic and tribal segmentation, political maneuvering, personal rivalries" have not diminished, nor has corruption in politics and economics based on speculation.

+Islamic revivalism has attracted criticism from a wide range of voices, secularists, liberal Muslims, traditional scholars, feminists, and historians among them.
+Much of it centers on the push to merge religion with state power, which critics say tends to squeeze out political pluralism, muzzle dissent and leave religious minorities with fewer protections.
+There's also a subtler argument, that when the state takes on the job of enforcing religious observance it hollows out both personal faith and democratic life.

+Historian and reformist scholars have taken issue with something else, the tendency of revivalists movements to hold up early Islamic society as a kind of golden template, while glossing over just how varied Islamic legal, technological and political thought has actually been across centuries and continents.
+The idea that Islam maps neatly onto a single political system, they argue, simply doesn't hold hold up against the historic record.

+Feminist and liberal critics have pointed to the treatment of women and minorities under certain revivalist interpretations, restricted rights, limited freedoms, cultural and artistic life brought to heel.
+Some movement have also been accused of stocking sectarian divisions and reducing complex political questions to matters of religious identity with predictably polarizing results.

+Then there are the more practical failures, Islamist governments and movements that came to power promising justice and moral renewal, only to preside over authoritarian crackdowns, corruption, or economic mismanagement that left their own constituents disillusioned.